 SJN Motors in Harlestone Road, Duston, officially closed at 11.30am today (Wednesday) with 15 cars left unsold on the forecourt.

-Staff from Business Recovery and Insolvency are currently at the dealership, which sits on four acres of land, working with owner Malcolm Railson.
+Staff from Business Recovery and Insolvency are currently at the dealership, which sits on four acres of land, working with representatives of the company.

-"This has been a difficult year for us, along with the rest of retail, and we found out our site was being knocked down to become a school, I believe," said Mr Railson, who took over the business in 2013.
+"This has been a difficult year for us, along with the rest of retail, and we found out our site was being knocked down to become a school, I believe," a spokesman for the owners, who took over in 2013, said.

 "We were unable to secure another site.